Not everything that we test we find interesting enough or useful enough to include in our main packing lists, or review.

 For more recommendations about sex and menstruation, particularly for those of you with vulvas, see our sister site vulvajoy.com.

-This athletic multivitamin, general multivitamin, creatine, and grass-fed whey protein powder are all supplements I’ve tried on the road when active and concerned about the quality of what was available to eat (especially when eating out too much).
+This general multivitamin and creatine are all supplements I’ve tried on the road when active and concerned about the quality of what was available to eat (especially when eating out too much).
 I’m no nutrition expert though, and hesitant to make specific recommendations for everyone.
 It’s always better to get your vitamins and protein through food as much as possible.
 A better solution is to stay in a hostel or apartment where you can cook.

 Canned cod liver offers a huge dose of omega 3 fatty acids and vitamins A and D in a whole food that can be easily packed.
 I often take a few cans on the road (and/or buy cans of sardines, which are available anywhere) and put them on a quick, improvised salad when I’m staying in places where I can’t cook.